What Is the Best Format for External Hard Drive on Mac (Sonoma)?

 Step 1.
 Click Spotlight on your Mac.
 Search for Disk Utility to open it.

 Step 2.
 Select the target external hard drive from the left panel.
 Click the Erase button.

 Step 3.
 Type a name for the drive.
 Choose a preferred file system format and scheme.
 Click the Erase button to start to format the external hard drive to APFS, exFAT, FAT32, etc.

 Which is the best format for external hard drive for Mac?
 In conclusion, if you need to use the drive on both macOS and Windows or need to transfer large files, exFAT is the best choice.
-If you use a newer Mac with an SSD, APFS is a good option to get the best performance.
-If you plan to use the external hard drive on a Mac and want to use Time Machine backups, Mac OS Extended (HFS+) is the way to go.
+If you use a newer Mac with an SSD and only use the external drive on Mac, APFS is a good option to get the best performance.